dusk-network/dusk-blockchain/pkg/core/database/README.md

 - `/database/lite` driver is designed to provide human-readable Dusk blockchain DB for DevNet needs only.
 As is based on SQLite3, any SQL browser can be used as blockchain explorer.

+### Testing Drivers
+- `/database/testing` implements a boilerplate method to verify if a registered driver does satisfy minimum database requirements.
+The package defines a set of unit tests that are executed only on registered drivers.
+It can serve also as a detailed and working database guideline.

 ### Code example:

 More code examples can be found in `/database/heavy/database_test.go`